-You can update the CPU and memory resources available to the Pods in your PostgreSQL cluster by using the [pgo update cluster]({{< relref "pgo-client/reference/pgo\create\cluster.md">>}}) command.
+You can update the CPU and memory resources available to the Pods in your PostgreSQL cluster by using the [pgo update cluster]({{< relref "pgo-client/reference/pgo_create_cluster.md" >}}) command.
+You can also modify the custom resource attributes to resize these attributes as well.
 By using this method, the PostgreSQL instances are safely shut down and the new resources are applied in a rolling fashion (though we caution that a brief downtime may still occur).

-Customizing CPU and memory does add more resources to your PostgreSQL cluster, but to fully take advantage of additional resources, you will need to [customize your PostgreSQL configuration]({{< relref "advanced/custom-configuration.md" >}}) and tune parameters such as shared\buffers and others.
+Customizing CPU and memory does add more resources to your PostgreSQL cluster, but to fully take advantage of additional resources, you will need to [customize your PostgreSQL configuration]({{< relref "advanced/custom-configuration.md" >}}) and tune parameters such as shared_buffers and others.